AIgen-Solutions-s-r-l/application-workflow-service/README.md

 python app/main.py
 ```

-Ensure RabbitMQ, MongoDB, and PostgreSQL servers are running and accessible.
+Ensure MongoDB is running and accessible.

 ---